snehpalkaur/ticket-lifecycle/README.md

 ## Resolution

-Support agent John sees in his portal that System Administrator agent Jane has left him a message and that the ticket is now closed:>
+Support agent John sees in his portal that System Administrator agent Jane has left him a message and that the ticket is now closed:)

+And there you have it.
+This was just a very simple scenario of the creation of a ticket by a user, assignment and communication of a ticket between agents, and ultimately it's resolution.

+There many other scenarios that can happen during the handling of a ticket.
+Sometimes a ticket has to be reassigned to a different department.
+Other times it's priority needs to be escalated.
+Or sometimes it needs to be both reassigned and escalated.

+I hope this tutorial helps you understand what can typically go on behind the scenes of a help desk department.
+During any given day, help desk agents can have anywere between just 10 tickets all the way up to hundreds of tickets in their pipeline.
+So if this is something you'd like to do, just keep that in mind